orcasound/orcanode/README.md

 SYSLOG_STRUCTURED_DATA='logdna@YourLogDNAnumber key="YourLogDNAKey" tag="docker"
 ```

 (You can request keys via the [#hydrophone-nodes channel in the Orcasound Zulip](https://orcasound.zulipchat.com/#narrow/channel/437036-hydrophone-nodes).
-As of October, 2024, we are continuing to use AWS S3 for storage and Mezmo for live-logging and troubleshooting.)
+As of October 2024, we are continuing to use AWS S3 for storage and Mezmo for live-logging and troubleshooting.)

 Here are explanations of some of the `.env` fields: